Selection mechanisms in front invasion: Linear marginal stability

-\textbf{Starting example: linear spreading speeds in a scalar reaction-diffusion equation.} We first compute the linear spreading speeds and pointwise growth modes in the simplest example consisting of a scalar reaction-diffusion equation posed in a co-moving frame with speed $c$,
+\textbf{Example 1: linear spreading speeds in a scalar reaction-diffusion equation.} We first compute the linear spreading speeds and pointwise growth modes in the simplest example consisting of a scalar reaction-diffusion equation posed in a co-moving frame with speed $c\geq 0$,

-This equation is obtained for instance by linearizing the Fisher-KPP (FKPP) equation $u_t=u_{\xi\xi}+u-u^2$ in a co-moving frame of speed $c$.
+This equation is obtained for instance by linearizing the FKPP equation $u_t=u_{\xi\xi}+u-u^2$ near the equilibrium solution $u\equiv 0$ in a co-moving frame of speed $c$.
 The invasion speed for this scaling of FKPP is well known to be $2$.
-This follows from a simple calculation of double roots of the dispersion relation.
-Indeed,
+This can be seen very explicitly by computing the associated heat kernel $H(t,\xi)=\frac{1}{\sqrt{4\pi t}}\rme^{-\frac{(\xi-ct)^2}{4t}+t}$ and finding exponential decay for fixed $\xi$ as $t\to\infty$ precisely when $|c|<2$ by completing the square in the exponent.
+We show how this is, somewhat equivalently, recovered from pinched double root computations or pointwise resolvents.
+The results of the computations here are summarized graphically in Fig.~\ref{f:instability_pdr_dns} (left column), which shows the diffusive leading-edge dynamics, and the dispersion relation is described in the left column of Fig.~\ref{f:instability_pdr}.